Bessgendre/Bessgendre/README.md

 ### Biography 🚀
 &emsp;&emsp;Hi there 👋, My name is **Kecai Xuan** and you can call me Ayin.
-I am an undergraduate student in [University of Science and Technology of China](https://www.ustc.edu.cn) majoring **Chemical Physics** and I love physics, especially *Theoretical Mechanics* and *Statistical Mechanics*.
-Durning the summer and autumn in Madison, Wisconsin, I was a research intern in [University of Wisconsin-Madison](https://www.wisc.edu) focusing on *Raman Spectra calculation from first principles*.
-Besides, AI for Science is always on my reading list and I'm trying hard to learn **TensorFlow/Pytorch** to do some interesting data analyses.
+I graduated from [University of Science and Technology of China](https://www.ustc.edu.cn) majoring **Chemical Physics** and I love physics, especially *Theoretical Mechanics* and *Statistical Mechanics*.
+Durning the summer and autumn of 2023, I was a research intern in [University of Wisconsin-Madison](https://www.wisc.edu) focusing on *Raman Spectra calculation from first principles*.
+Besides, AI for Science is always on my reading list and I have a good understanding on **TensorFlow** to solve some Machine Learning & Deep Learning problems.

+&emsp;&emsp;In USTC, my graduate project was about NMR data excavation, especially on the *Intrincically Disordered Proteins*.
+We were curious about the force field coefficients and successfully predicted the parameters from NMR spectrum with the help of Transformer and LSTM model.

 &emsp;&emsp;I have decided to attend [University of Maryland-College Park](https://umd.edu) to pursue my PhD degree in chemistry.
-In USTC, my graduate project is about NMR data excavation, especially on the *Intrincically Disordered Proteins*.
-We are curious about the force field coefficients and are trying to tackle this problem with the help of Maximum Entropy Principle and Machine Learning methods.
+Wish myself a bright future!

 ### Current Field of Interest 📓
 * Statistical Mechanics
 * Computational Chemistry